wangxiutingdychy/ceabie8/README.md

 # DexKnife

->A simple android gradle plugin to use the patterns of package to smart split the specified classes to multi dex.(minsdk <= 21)<br />
+>A simple android gradle plugin to use the patterns of package to smart split the specified classes to multi dex. <br />
 Also supports android gradle plugin 2.2.0 multidex.<br />
 Solve android studio enable the native multidex feature, but there will be too many classes in main dex.
 (See Features 7)

 - **Notes: Because instant-run of 2.0.0 above is incompatible with multidex, DexKnife is auto disabled when instant-run mode.
-It will auto enable when disabled instant-run or in packaging release.**
+It will auto enable when disabled instant-run or in packaging release.(minsdk <= 21)**

 ###Update Log
     1.6.0: Modify: When only -keep is configured, only keep the specified classes.